kaisenlinux/manpages-dev/packages/nc.md

            $ nc -lU /var/tmp/dsocket

      Connect to port 42 of host.example.com via an HTTP proxy at 10.2.3.4, port 8080.
-This example could also be used by ssh(1); see the ProxyCommand directive in ssh_config(5) for more in‐ formation.
+This example could also be used by ssh(1); see the ProxyCommand directive in ssh_config(5) for more information.

            $ nc -x10.2.3.4:8080 -Xconnect host.example.com 42